Motorola Mobility: 2020s

 Under Lenovo, Motorola Mobility has faced criticism for having an increasingly poor commitment to maintaining Android software updates for its devices, exemplified by negative responses to a 2019 announcement that Android 9.0 "Pie" updates to the Moto Z2 Force in the United States would only be available to the Verizon Wireless model.

-In the early 2020s, Motorola Mobility managed to double its global smartphone shipments (2020-2024).
+In the early 2020s, Motorola Mobility managed to double its global smartphone shipments (2020–2024).
 During this period, its market share in the U.S. has increased from 4.8% to 11.2%.
 Its strongest market is Brazil where Motorola Mobility holds 31% market share in the mobile phone market as of 2024.
+In addition, Motorola Mobility also marks its return to Indonesia in February 2025, 7 years after it left the Indonesian market in 2018.

+In March 2026, during Mobile World Congress, Motorola Mobility announced a "long-term" partnership with the Canadian nonprofit GrapheneOS Foundation to jointly engineer secure devices that meet GrapheneOS's extensive list of hardware and vendor support requirements.
+The first officially supported devices are expected to launch in 2027.